-The AirPods 3 do all this and more, with the big news being that they join the AirPods Max and AirPods Pro in supporting full spatial audio with dynamic head-tracking.
+The AirPods 3 do all this and more, with the big news being that they join the AirPods Max and AirPods Pro 2 in supporting full spatial audio with dynamic head-tracking.
 That means users can take advantage of Atmos-powered spatial audio tracks from the Apple Music catalogue, but also, more uniquely, get a theatre-like experience with movies and TV shows from, say, Apple TV+ and Netflix.
 The idea is that the sound always stays relative to the screen, so if you move your head, the audio will adjust accordingly for a more realistic experience – turn your back on the screen, and it'll sound like it's coming from behind you, for example.
 It works, too – and most impressively with movies.
-As we note in our AirPods 3 review, the technology is true to its word, keeping voices and action tied to the screen regardless of movement.
+As we noted in our AirPods 3 review, the technology is true to its word, keeping voices and action tied to the screen regardless of movement.
 The ambush scene in the first episode of Apple TV+'s See is much more involving when the sound is ‘spatialised’ – the soundstage opens up so that falling boulders sound more dramatic, and even the extra envelopment of heavy rainfall makes for a more compelling audiovisual experience.

 The AirPods 3 also get Adaptive EQ, which was introduced with the Pro and means the earbuds will tune the sound they produce in real-time according to how they fit in the ear.
 And since the AirPods 2, Apple has also worked to improve voice call quality, firstly by bringing in support for a codec called AAC-ELD, specifically designed to enhance speech, and secondly by covering the beamforming microphones on the earbuds with an acoustic mesh in an effort to reduce wind noise.